hlashbrooke/Easy-Post-Embed-Code/readme.txt

 **How to contribute**

-If you want to contribute to Easy Post Embed Code, you can [fork the GitHub repository](https://github.com/hlashbrooke/Easy-Post-Embed-Code) - all pull requests will be .
+If you want to contribute to Easy Post Embed Code, you can [fork the GitHub repository](https://github.com/hlashbrooke/Easy-Post-Embed-Code) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.

 == Installation ==